kamranahmedse/developer-roadmap/src/data/roadmaps/cpp/content/101-setting-up/102-first-program.md

 ```cpp
 std::cout << "Hello, World!" << std::endl;
 ```
 - `std`: This is the namespace where C++ standard library entities (classes and functions) reside.
-It stands for "standard" and is an abbreviation for the Standard Template Library (STL).
+It stands for "standard"
 - `std::cout`: The standard "character output" stream that writes to the console
 - `"Hello, World!"`: The string literal to print
 - `std::endl`: The "end line" manipulator that inserts a newline character and flushes the output buffer